 The Board comprises a Chairman and three part-time non-executive Directors with relevant experience to complement the two full time executive directors and to provide an independent view to the executive directors.
 Details of the Board can be found here.
-A time commitment of up to 4 days a month is expected of the non-executive directors.
-Further information on the number of meetings of the Board and the committees and the attendance of each director can be found on page 23 of the 2021 Annual Report and Accounts.
+A time commitment of up to 4 days per month is expected of the non-executive directors.
+Further information on the number of meetings of the Board and the committees and the attendance of each director can be found on page 33 of the 2022 Annual Report and Accounts.

-At the time of Philip Holland’s appointment as Chair, he met the independence criteria set out in the UK Corporate Governance Code.
-Thereafter the test of independence is not appropriate in relation to the chair.
+At the time of Philip Holland’s appointment as Company Chairman, he met the independence criteria set out in the UK Corporate Governance Code.
+Thereafter the test of independence is not appropriate in relation to the Chairman.
 The Board regards each of the other non-executive directors as being fully independent.

 The roles of the Chair and the Chief Executive Officer are separated, with clear written guidance to support the division of responsibilities.
 The role of the Senior Independent Director is also clearly set out.

-The Chair is principally responsible for leadership and effectiveness of the Board, for corporate governance matters, setting the Board agenda, ensuring adequacy of information flow to the Board, that due consideration is given to strategic issues, and promoting a culture of openness of debate at Board level, and between directors and the Executive Committee.
-The Chief Executive Officer is primarily responsible for the management of the business and implementation of the Company’s strategy and policies, maintaining a close working relationship with the Chair, and leading the Executive Committee.
+The Chair is principally responsible for leadership and effectiveness of the Board, for corporate governance matters, setting the Board agenda, ensuring adequacy of information flow to the Board, that due consideration is given to strategic issues, and promoting a culture of openness of debate.
+The Chief Executive Officer is primarily responsible for the management of the business and implementation of the Company’s strategy and policies, maintaining a close working relationship with the Chairman, and leading the Executive Committee.

 6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.

-The Board includes individuals with a deep knowledge of markets worldwide and relationships at the highest level of industry.
-The Board believes that, as a whole, it contains the necessary mix of experience, skills, personal qualities (including gender balance) and capabilities to deliver the strategy of the Company for the benefit of the shareholders over the medium to long term.
+The Board believes that it contains the necessary mix of experience, skills, personal qualities (including gender balance) and capabilities to deliver the strategy of the Company for the benefit of the shareholders over the medium to long term.
 This is an area which is maintained under constant review.
-Full details of the directors and their relevant skills are set out on page 24 of the 2021 Annual Report and Accounts.
+Full details of the directors and their relevant skills are set out on pages 35 and 36 of the 2022 Annual Report and Accounts.